aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/ipv4-acls.md

 === "YAML"

     ```yaml
-    # IPv4 Extended Access-lists supporting substition on certain fields.
+    # IPv4 Extended Access-lists supporting substitution on certain fields.
-    # The substition is useful when assigning the same access-list on multiple interfaces,
+    # The substitution is useful when assigning the same access-list on multiple interfaces,
     # but where certain fields require unique values like the "interface_ip" or "peer_ip".
-    # When using substition, the interface name will be appended to the ACL name.
+    # When using substitution, the interface name will be appended to the ACL name.
     ipv4_acls:

         # Access-list name.
-        # When using substition for any fields, the interface name will be appended to the ACL name.
+        # When using substitution for any fields, the interface name will be appended to the ACL name.
       - name: <str; required; unique>

         # ACL Entries.
         entries: # required

-            # This field supports substition of the fields "interface_ip" and "peer_ip".
+            # This field supports substitution of the fields "interface_ip" and "peer_ip".
             # Alternatively it can be set with a static value of "any", "<ip>/<mask>" or "<ip>".
             # "<ip>" without a mask means host.
             # Required except for remarks.
           - source: <str>

-            # This field supports substition of the fields "interface_ip" and "peer_ip".
+            # This field supports substitution of the fields "interface_ip" and "peer_ip".
             # Alternatively it can be set with a static value of "any", "<ip>/<mask>" or "<ip>".
             # "<ip>" without a mask means host.
             # Required except for remarks.